Black nor'easter: Formation

 Referred as an anticyclone intensification and usually intensified by a blocking high, the nor'easter causes a sharp leap in wave heights from the east-northeast for the east coast, conjuring a strong north-east air current and east-north east storm waves over the western Tasman Sea.
 The winds ofttimes produce large waves and, when combined with an east coast low, they bring forth the most intense storm wave environment.
-The north-east wind field leading warm moist tropical air to the subtropics and mid-latitudes can combine with a higher level cut off low from the Southern Ocean.